 What is HTTP error 503 and how do you fix it?

-One of the most frustrating error messages as both a developer and as a website user is the "503" error message when trying to access a website.
+One of the most frustrating error messages as both a developer and as an internet user is the "503" error message when trying to access a website.

 The reason it's so frustrating?
-Like many other "50-" errors, it's not particularly detailed.
+Like many other "50-" errors, it will give little indication as to what's gone wrong.
 Sure, you may know its a server error, but what exactly is causing the problem?

 We explain what a 503 error is, how it can present itself and how it can be fixed if it's causing you headaches and stunting your productivity.

-Although in some cases, a 503 error usually refers to an internet connection problem, with the network unobtainable, it's most commonly a problem on the server-side, meaning client requests can't be fulfilled as expected.
+Although in some cases a 503 error usually refers to an internet connection problem, with the network being unobtainable, it's most commonly a problem on the server-side, meaning client requests can't be fulfilled as expected.

 HTTP 503 errors can occur for a multitude of reasons, and it can be difficult to determine the root cause in many of these cases.